selsamman/proxily/README.md

     );
 }
 ```
-Proxily itself is written in Typescript and it's API is fully type-aware.
 ## Memoization
-Anyone using redux for state management can take advantage of memoization which reduces costly recalculation of derived state information every time you reference the derived state.
-Proxily make it easy to do memoization in any function using **memoizeObject** and **memoizeClass**. using the memo function:
+Memoization which reduces costly recalculations based on your state by saving the result and only re-running the calculation when dependent state is changed.
+Both getters (akin to selectors) and functions with arguments are supported:  You need only annotate an object function with **memoizeObject** and **memoizeClass**.
 ```
 const state = {
     counters: [counter1, counter2],